Shirshakk-P/Summer_Intern-IISER-B/README.md

 This repository consists of the designing and analysing a rectangular microstrip Bluetooth patch antenna that has a resonant frequency of 2.4 GHz on COMSOL_v5.6.</br>

+> Images folder contains images of the different aspects obtained by simulation.
 > param-Polyamide.txt contains the design parameters for the simulation.

             Mesh Structure: